sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

 Equipment Loan Keys
 -------------------

-The same rules apply as for vaccinations, but for accessing equipment loans.
-Each loan is indexed with a number for ascending (eg: EquipmentTypeName1), LastX for descending (eg: EquipmentTypeNameLast1) and with the type name for the most recent loan of that type for the person (eg: EquipmentLoanDateCat).
+You must use a qualifier suffix to access these records.

-The Recent keyword returns returned trap loan records where Due is unreturned.
+.. note:: The Recent keyword returns returned trap loan records where Due is unreturned.

-The fields are:

 EquipmentTypeName
     The type of equipment being loaned